pmuens/awesome-serverless/README.md

 - [Excitement about serverless](http://www.infoworld.com/article/3193393/cloud-computing/why-everyones-so-excited-about-serverless-computing.html) - Why everyone is so excited about serverless.
 - [Takeaways from ServerlessConf Austin 2017](http://blog.spotinst.com/2017/05/01/spotinsts-ceo-takeouts-serverlessconf-2017/) - Takeaways from the ServerlessConf Austin 2017.
 - [Serverless Air #2](https://serverless.com/blog/serverless-air-episode-two/) - The Serverless ecosystem now & where it's going with Jared Short.
+- [Serverless computing will drive out OpenStack private clouds](http://www.infoworld.com/article/3193605/private-cloud/serverless-computing-will-drive-out-openstack-private-clouds.html) - Why private cloud alternatives are becoming more and more fossils thanks to the compelling public cloud.

 ## Screencasts